keu/docs/learn/operator-extra-link-tutorial.md

     )
     ```

-This task will post the same GET request to the API you defined with the connection ID `randomuser_api` as the first task, but this time using the `CatHttpOperator`.
+This task will post the same GET request to the API you defined with the connection ID `random_user_api_conn` as the first task, but this time using the `CatHttpOperator`.

 ## Step 8: Run your DAG and view modified XComs